Go to main content area

 Press Releases

-Small and Medium Enterprise Administration, Ministry of Economic Affairs No. 467 468 SBIR Steering Committee, Approved the subsidies for 10 SBIR Projects
+Small and Medium Enterprise and Startup Administration, Ministry of Economic Affairs No. 477 478 SBIR Steering Committee Approved the subsidies for 13 SBIR Projects

-Small and Medium Enterprise Administration, Ministry of Economic Affairs No. 467 468 SBIR Steering Committee, Approved the subsidies for 10 SBIR Projects
+Small and Medium Enterprise and Startup Administration, Ministry of Economic Affairs No. 477 478 SBIR Steering Committee Approved the subsidies for 13 SBIR Projects

 More Press Releases